 We do not sell your information to other organisations.
 We do not move your information beyond the UK but our website is available across the internet.
 We do not use your information for automated decision making.

 We will make details of planning applications available online so that people can contribute their comments.
-We will on occasions need to share the information we have with consultees, including NNPA departments and departments of Northumberland County Council – such as Environmental Health, Building Control, Highways and other departments.
+We will, on occasion, need to share the information we have with consultees, including NNPA departments and departments of Northumberland County Council – such as Environmental Health, Building Control, Highways and other departments.

 Redaction (‘blanking things out’)